CivicActions/agile-california/call-notes/agendas-and-action-items.md

 - USDS Playbook checklist proofread
 - Confirm code freeze & timing of submission
 - Link in readme to style guide documentation
+- How to handle / link labor matrix
 - Build out the roles doc
 - Elizabeth to open up trello retro boards
 - Final screenshot of waffle